Abdul Haris Nasution: Deputy commander

 1948 would also see Nasution rise to the position of Deputy TNI Commander.
 Despite being only a Colonel, this appointment made Nasution the most powerful person in the TNI, second only to the popular General Sudirman.
 Nasution immediately went to work in his new role.
 In April, he assisted Sudirman in reorganising the structure of the troops.
 In June, at a commanders' meeting, his suggestion that TNI should fight guerrilla warfare against the Dutch was approved.
 Although not the Commander of the TNI, Nasution gained experience in the role of Armed Forces Commander in September 1948 with the Madiun incident.
-Following the take over of the city of Madiun in East Java, by former Prime Minister Amir Syarifuddin and Musso of the Indonesian Communist Party (PKI).
+Following the takeover of the city of Madiun in East Java, by former Prime Minister Amir Syarifuddin and Musso of the Indonesian Communist Party (PKI).
 When the news reached the TNI Headquarters in Yogyakarta, a meeting was held between senior military officers.

 Sudirman was anxious to avoid violence and wanted negotiations to be conducted.
 Sudirman then commissioned Lieutenant Colonel Suharto, to negotiate a deal with the communists.
 After taking his trip, Suharto returned to Nasution and Sudirman and reported that everything seemed to be peaceful.
 Nasution did not trust this report and with Sudirman down with an illness, Nasution was left in charge.
 Nasution then decided on a crackdown, sending troops to go after the communists to put down and end the rebellion.
 On 30 September Madiun was taken over by republican troops of the Siliwangi Division.
 Thousands of communist party members were killed and 36,000 were imprisoned.
 Amongst the executed were several leaders including Musso, who was killed on 31 October, allegedly while trying to escape from prison.
 Other PKI leaders such as D.N.
 Aidit went into exile in China.

 On 19 December 1948, the Dutch launched a successful attack on Yogyakarta and occupied it.
 Nasution, together with the TNI and the other commanders, retreated into the countryside to fight a guerrilla war.
 With President Sukarno and Vice-President Mohammad Hatta in Dutch captivity, the Emergency Government of the Republic of Indonesia (PDRI) was set up in Sumatra.
 In this interim government, Nasution was given the position of the Army and Territorial Commander of Java.
 Following Dutch recognition of Indonesia's independence, the PDRI returned its powers to Sukarno and Hatta, and Nasution returned to his position as Deputy Commander to Sudirman.